 Table Name: Engineers

-In this table, suppose you want to insert a new student named John into the table, but you don’t yet know their Department thus even if you try to insert a new record without specifying the Department, you will encounter an insertion anomaly because the database won’t allow you to leave the "Department" field blank.
-To avoid the anomaly, you would need to add a new department to the "Departments" table before inserting the new student into the "Engineers" table.
+Even if you attempt to insert a new record without providing the Department, you will encounter an insertion anomaly since the database won’t let you leave the "Department" field empty.
+Say, for example, that you wish to include John as a new student on the roster but you are unsure about their Department.
+You would need to create a new department to the "Departments" table before adding the new student to the "Engineers" chart in order to avoid the issue.

 Updation Anomaly